griddb/griddb/README.md

 ## Quick start (Using RPM or DEB)

-  We have confirmed the operation on CentOS 7.9, Ubuntu 18.04 and openSUSE Leap 15.1.
+  We have confirmed the operation with Linux(x64).
+  - CentOS 7.9, Ubuntu 18.04/20.04 and openSUSE Leap 15.1

 Note:
 - Please install Python3 in advance.